 Government Wealth Warning on Royal Mint's Coins?

-The Royal Mint's prices on some of its coin collections are outrageously overpriced, yet people buy them by the thousand.
-Is this a cynical abuse of public trust?
+The Royal Mint's prices on some of its coin collections seem rather high, yet people buy them by the thousand.
+Is this likely to erode public trust?

 Save Over £500!

-The Royal Mint, not content with its monopoly in producing new sovereigns, has for some years now been buying mintmark sets of sovereigns from the numismatic trade, and marketing them to its "Coin Club" members (customers) at exorbitant prices.
-Sadly because most of its customers are not coin collectors, but ordinary members of the public who, for some reason, appear to trust the Royal Mint.
+The Royal Mint, not content with its monopoly in producing new sovereigns, has for some years now been buying mintmark sets of sovereigns from the numismatic trade, and marketing them to its "Coin Club" members (customers) at prices which seem surprisingly high to us.
+Sadly because most of its customers are not coin collectors, but ordinary members of the public who appear to trust the Royal Mint without question.

 Even our most expensive set is £350 less than the Royal Mint's offering.
-Perhaps we should increase our prices, but we just can't bring ourselves to charging rip-off prices.
+Perhaps we should have increased our prices, but we just couldn't bring ourselves to charging poor value* prices.

 Examples